Skip to content

 Access the data from Dremio

 Access Dremio from your Coder instance or create a new Dremio workspace.
-You should see MinIO already configured as an object storage and you should find the downloaded data in a .parquet file at the path minio/datalake/projects/demo-etl/artifacts/download-data-downloader/0/dataset.parquet.
+You should see MinIO already configured as an object storage and you should find the downloaded data in a .parquet file at the path minio/datalake/demo-etl/dataitem/dataset/0eed9ced-5f04-4f12-8494-763926070835/data.parquet.
+The auto-generated id before /data.parquet will be different for you.

-Click on the file to open Dataset Settings, verify that the selected format is Parquet and save it as a Dremio dataset, so that it can be queried.
+Click on the file to open its Dataset Settings, verify that the selected format is Parquet and click Save.
+It will be saved as a Dremio dataset, so that it can be queried.

 SELECT *